jemmy512/book-notes/linux/linux-intr.md

         }
     ```

+2. ksoftirqd Kernel Threads:

-2. If the soft interrupt is not processed at the previous execution point, wake up ksoftirqd and process it in ksoftirqd.
+    If the soft interrupt is not processed at the previous execution point, wake up ksoftirqd and process it in ksoftirqd.
 The ksoftirqd thread is a normal thread of the default priority fair scheduling class

     ```c
     handle_softirqs(void){